DanialNoori/simpleStore/readme.md

 }
 ```

-every mailer that would be implemented have to extends `Transport`
+every mailer have to extends `Transport` for example:
-for example:

 ```php
 <?php